schilli/MOPS/README.md

 `git clone https://github.com/schilli/MDorder.git`
 `cd MDorder`
 `python setup.py intall`
-3. To update to a newer version go to the MDorder directory cloned with git and:
+3. To update to a newer version go to the MDorder directory cloned with git and pull the changes:
 `git pull`
+4. Install again:
 `python setup.py install`